invesdwin/invesdwin-instrument/README.md

     }
 }
 ```
 To enable the spring aspects, just add the [spring-aspects.jar](http://mvnrepository.com/artifact/org.springframework/spring-aspects) dependency to your project, they are enabled directly, others might need a [aop.xml](http://www.springbyexample.org/examples/aspectj-ltw-aspectj-config.html) to be enabled.
+Note that the "ctx.spring.weaving.xml" is part of the invesdwin-instrument jar.

 Make sure that the instrumentation is loaded before the classes of the aspects or the classes that use the aspects are loaded by the classloader.
 Only classes that get loaded after initializing load time weaving will be successfully woven by aspectj.